 Meanwhile, a mistaken Nato airstrike killed eight village women and girls searching for firewood in eastern Laghman province, and eight South African civilian contractors died in a suicide bombing near Kabul airport.

-”Let me be clear, we remain committed to our strategy and we remain committed to our goal of seeing the Afghans fully in charge of their own security by the end of 2014,” he said.
+''The measures taken to reduce the risks facing our troops .... won't change our overall strategy,'' he told reporters in Brussels. ''Let me be clear, we remain committed to our strategy and we remain committed to our goal of seeing the Afghans fully in charge of their own security by the end of 2014,'' he said.